No current news. Please check back later.

 Although taking steps to address the matter is difficult, many countries have embraced the opportunity to reduce energy consumption, implement conservation strategies, and promote new technologies that involve energy production from non-carbon based fuels.
 This is the right strategy to avoid further environmental damage.

 Raymond S. Bradley is a University Distinguished Professor in the Department of Geosciences and the Director of the Climate System Research Center at UMass/Amherst.
-We are indeed fortunate to have one of the preeminent scholars in this field right here in our back yard, and are grateful that he has agreed to come to Sunderland and address us on this important topic.
+He is the author or coauthor of more than 170 scientific papers and numerous books, including Global Warming and Political Intimidation (available here).
+We are indeed fortunate to have one of the preeminent scholars in this field right here in our back yard, and we are grateful that Dr. Bradley has agreed to come to Sunderland and address us on this important topic.
 This talk is not to be missed!

 |YA Author Cammie McGovern|